-To inform the Committee of treasury management activity and the actual prudential indicators for 2020/21 up to 31 October 2020.
+To inform the Committee of treasury management activity and the actual prudential indicators for 2021/22 for the period up to 31 October 2021.

 2. Detail

 Regulations issued under the Local Government Act 2003 require the Council to fulfil the requirements of the Chartered Institute of Finance and Accountancy (CIPFA) Code of Practice on Treasury Management and the CIPFA Prudential Code for Capital Finance in Local Authorities when undertaking its treasury management activities.